UTSCCSCC01/finalprojectf22-team-shortcut/doc/sprint0/process.md

 ## Lessons to take on this phrase and our next steps
 * __Time efficient__: We need to make decisions faster.
 Furthermore, we need to be less decisive and strictly follow our decision making process.
 Most importantly, we need to stop questioning and reconsider the decisions that are already made.
 To do this we should think twice when making decisions and make sure we stay with those decisions.
-* __Smoother communication__: All of us need to be less shy and don't be afraid to express our true thoughts and feelings.
-Also don't stay quiet if there is an opinion/idea that comes to mind.
+* __Smoother communication__: All of us need to be honest and don't be afraid to express our true thoughts and feelings.
+Also, don't stay quiet if there is an opinion/idea that comes to mind.
-* __Preparation__: We should come up with a plan before attending our meetings so we know what we are doing/discussing beforehand.
+* __Preparation__: We should come up with a plan before attending our meetings so we know what we will be doing/discussing beforehand.